torres11991/dap-curriculum/Section06/activities/6-homework.md

 <br>

-17. Import NumPy and create an array with a shape of ...
-(2, 3, 2)
+17. Import NumPy, use one of the NumPy methods and create an array with a shape of ...
+(2, 3, 2).
+You can use the reshape method -- `.reshape()`

 18. Use NumPy `.linspace()` to create an array with 6 linearly spaced values between 0 and 20

 19. Make a Deep Copy of the above array you created.

-20. What are 2 reasons we use NumPy over Python Lists
+20. What are 2 reasons we use NumPy arrays over Python Lists

 <br>